joinerda/joinerda.github.io/_posts/2019-01-10-Game-Of-Life-3D.md

 draft: true
 ---

-Conway's Game of Life ([see Wikipedia entry](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)) is a classic problem for computer science students, and provides an early example of cellular automata as well as an opportunity to practice nested loops and multi-dimensional arrays. http://www.shodor.org/interactivate/activities/Life/ .
-For larger grids, it can also be an opportunity for students to think about domain decomposition and parallelism. http://www.shodor.org/petascale/materials/UPModules/GameOfLife/ .
+Conway's Game of Life ([see Wikipedia entry](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)) is a classic problem for computer science students, and provides an early example of cellular automata as well as an opportunity to practice nested loops and multi-dimensional arrays. ([Javascript example from Shodor.org](http://www.shodor.org/interactivate/activities/Life/)) .
+For larger grids, it can also be an opportunity for students to think about domain decomposition and parallelism. ([HPC version with parallel code](http://www.shodor.org/petascale/materials/UPModules/GameOfLife/)) .

-The Game of Life can also be an interesting activity to study in 3 dimensions. https://www.complex-systems.com/abstracts/v16_i04_a07/ .
+The Game of Life can also be an interesting activity to study in 3 dimensions.
+(See papers by Carter Bays from [1987](https://www.complex-systems.com/abstracts/v01_i03_a01/) and [foo](https://www.complex-systems.com/abstracts/v16_i04_a07/)) .

 This post will walk through creating a Unity 3D model of the Game of Life in 3D.
 Cells will be visualized as on (visible) or off(not visible), with color and transparency used to indicate the stability of each cell.